linux-nerd/gatsby-ap-blog/content/blog/2020-04-12-configure-react-from-ground-up.md

 # Why do we need Webpack and Babel? (◞‸ლ)

+## Webpack
+>At its core, webpack is a static module bundler for modern JavaScript applications.

+We can structure our application into multiple files and and in the end webpack bundles out app into a bundle, ready to be served.

+## Babel
+>Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

+We can write ESNext code and JSX in our application and the transpiling will be taken care by `babel`.

 # What do we need for basic setup? (｀_´)ゞ

 Our aim is to have a basic setup which -